DAI-Lab-HERALD/General-Framework/Framework/README.md

   - 'all': Every timestep where enough past and future observations are available (and agents aren't in wrong positions) is taken as on prediction time.
   - 'start': The first timestep at which all agents are in correct positions (see [*evaluate_scenario()*](https://github.com/julianschumann/General-Framework/blob/main/Framework/Data_sets/README.md#extracting-classifiable-behavior)) is taken as the prediction time

-  For datasets, where the classification of trajectories into certain behaviors are possible, three more options are available.
+  For datasets, where the classification of trajectories into certain behaviors is possible, three more options are available.
   - 'col_set': The prediction is made at the point where the predicted time until the [default classification](https://github.com/julianschumann/General-Framework/tree/main/Framework/Scenarios#define-classifiable-behaviors) is fulfilled has the following size $\Delta t = \delta t \cdot n_I$ (see below at Data_params where $\delta t$ and $n_I$ are set.).
   - 'col_equal': Similar to 'col_set', only here $\Delta t$ is set so that over all possible behaviors the smallest number of samples that are included (i.e., at the prediction time the trajectory can not yet be classified) is maximized.
   - 'crit': The prediction is made at the last point in time where a prediction is still useful (for example, if one wants to predict in which direction a vehicle will turn at the intersection, this should be done before the vehicle enters the intersection).
 This can be defined via [*scenario.calculate_safe_action()*](https://github.com/julianschumann/General-Framework/tree/main/Framework/Scenarios#define-safe-actions).